lyyimissu-dot/Mechanical-Portfolio/02-Engineering-Analysis/Risk-Analysis/HAZOP.md

 1. **Cargo node** – pallet and load on the fork
 2. **Fork node** – fork vertical / horizontal position relative to rack and pallet

-Typical guidewords: **More / Less / No / High / Low / Mis- / Other than**.
+Typical guidewords: **More / Less / No / High / Low / Other than**.

 ---